lewislepton/openFrameworksTutorialSeries/README.md

 ---

 # Patreon

-You can support the channel by becoming a [**Patreon backer**](https://patreon.com/lewislepton), you get to watch videos & also download the source code in advance.
+You can support the channel by becoming a [**Patreon backer**](https://patreon.com/lewislepton), you get to watch videos early & get your hands on the source code.

 ---